OfficeDev/Microsoft-Teams-Samples/samples/graph-bulk-meetings-nodejs/nodejs/README.md

 ---
 page_type: sample
-description: This sample application which creates meetings in bulk using Excel file upload method.
+description: This is an sample application which shows how to create teams meetings in bulk.
 products:
 - office-teams
 - office